-Your support for the critical need emergency treatment fund would directly help us assist when an animal needs help, without delay.
+Your support for the emergency treatment facility fund would directly prevent undue suffering of an animal that needs help, without delay.

 We care for our wildlife and mostly they are in excellent health.
 Should it be necessary, due to drought conditions, we supplement their feed with game pellets.

 It is not only illness or injury in wildlife that calls for a vet.
 Should one of our wild animals be caught in a snare, it has to be freed.
-Should the animal have been luckily enough to break the snare, the wire or cable unfortunately may still remain noosed around its limb or neck and this would urgently have to be removed by having a vet dart it to immobilize it.
+Should the animal have been lucky enough to break the snare, the wire or cable, unfortunately, may still remain noosed around its limb or neck and this would urgently have to be removed by having a vet dart it to immobilize it.

 It is interesting to see that should a wildebeest be injured and darted, the rest of the herd comes to its “rescue” and has to be kept away.
 They actually try to remove the dart by biting it off!
 Animals really do care and have concern for others in their herd.

-One thing we can do ourselves without the help of a vet is to “shoot” an animal with a special type of “tick ball” by using a paint ball gun.
-Instead of paint the “ball” is filled with a anti tick dip.
+One thing we can do ourselves without the help of a vet is to “shoot” an animal with a special type of “tick ball” by using a paintball gun.
+Instead of paint the “ball” is filled with an anti-tick dip.
 This is used when an animal needs treatment for tick infestation.

-Your support for the critical need of an emergency treatment fund would directly help us assist when an animal needs help, without delay.
+Your support for the critical need to develop an emergency treatment Boma and Stable would assist an animal in need when it needs help to prevent it suffering, without delay.